Inside the Strange, Psychic World of Indigo Children

-In the 1990s, a number of American psychologists started to classify children who they felt had special psychic powers as “Indigo Children”.
+In the 1990s, a number of American psychologists started to classify children that they felt had special psychic powers as “Indigo Children.”
 Though many of these children were subsequently diagnosed with ADD or ADHD by healthcare professionals, some parents maintain that their children do not have these conditions, but instead possess supernatural traits and abilities.
-Critics argue that not treating children with ADD and ADHD can lead to long-term social and behavioural health problems.
+Critics argue that not treating children with ADD and ADHD can lead to long-term social and behavioral health problems.

 VICE’s Gavin Haynes heads to New York to meet with grown Indigo Children born in the 1990s to understand more about the movement and to find out how they feel about their unorthodox upbringing and perceived psychic gifts.